Mosul Museum

 The Mosul Museum (متحف الموصل) is the second largest museum in Iraq after the National Museum of Iraq in Baghdad.
 It was heavily looted during the 2003 Iraq War.
 Founded in 1952, the museum consisted of a small hall until a new building was opened in 1972, containing ancient Assyrian artifacts.
 The museums net worth and content value are around 50 to 80 to 250 million according to museum specialists during 2013 at least.
-Dr. Hikmat Al-Aswad was the director from 2004 to 2011.
+Hikmat Al-Aswad was the director from 2004 to 2011.
 The current director is Zaid Ghazi Saadallah.

+Collection

+The museum is mainly focused on finds dating back to the Assyrian and Hellenistic periods, preceding the birth of Christianity.

 ISIL seizure and destruction spree

 In 2014 the Islamic State occupied the museum as it was about to reopen after years of rebuilding.
 ISIL said that its statues were against Islam and threatened to destroy the museum's contents.

 On 26 February 2015, a day after burning books from Mosul libraries, the group released a video showing the destruction of artifacts in the museum and at the archaeological site at Nimrud, claiming the sites promoted "Idolatry".
 ISIL stated that they also intended to destroy the historic walls of Nineveh.

 There has been quite some confusion whether artefacts destroyed by ISIL militants were originals or just copies.
 Mossul's exiled governor Atheel al-Nujaifi said that many of the most important works, except for the larger objects, were transferred to the Baghdad Museum after the 2003 Iraq War, the most valuable ones having been sent to Baghdad already after the 1991 Gulf War.
 Later in March, the director of Iraq's antiquities administration, Fawzye al-Mahdi, however, incorrectly stated that "none of the artifacts destroyed in the video was an original."
 As al-Nujaifi specified, "there were two items that were real and which the militants destroyed: one is a winged bull and the other was the God of Rozhan."

 It was revealed that ISIS has turned the artifact warehouse into a tax office – the "Diwan Zakat" – to collect dues from its Islamist fighters.

 In 2017 the city of Mosul was recaptured by the Iraqi troops; the museum was described as damaged, with some artifacts likely plundered and sold off by ISIS troops, and others damaged or destroyed, sometimes intentionally.